Effective behavior of heterogeneous media governed by strain gradient elasticity: Infinite bar subjected to periodic forcing

 Equivalently, as shown in Appendix \ref{app:fd}, we can pose the equilibrium problem as one of minimizing the total energy where the total energy is defined using the $\alpha$-fractional derivative through the Gagliardo 2-semi-norm,:

 where $\mathcal B$ depends on the boundary condition.

-We now use this variational formulation to study a simple problem where a bar is subjected to dead load to understand the resulting scaling law.
+We now use this variational formulation to study a simple problem where a bar is subjected to a dead load to understand the resulting scaling law.
 The approach follows a calculation by Dahlberg and Ortiz \cite{dahlberg}.
-We take $f=0$, and $\mathcal{B} = A \sigma (u(L)-u(0)) = A \sigma \int_0^L u'(x) dx$ corresponding to a dead traction $\sigma$ at the ends of the bar.
+We take $f=0$, and

+corresponding to a dead traction $\sigma$ at the ends of the bar.
 Substituting this in (\ref{eq:varfrac}), we have

 Now, given any $\varepsilon(x)$, let $\bar{\varepsilon} = (\int_0^1 \varepsilon(\bar x) d\bar x) $, and $\tilde \varepsilon = \varepsilon/\bar{\varepsilon}$, so $\varepsilon = \bar\varepsilon \tilde \varepsilon$ with $\int_0^1 \tilde \varepsilon d\bar x = 1$.
 Note that $\bar{\varepsilon} = (\int_0^L \varepsilon(x) dx )/L $ is the average strain in the bar.
 Substituting this back, we find